develop-me/bootcamp--week-06--php/challenges/02/02/README.md

     var_dump($validator->postcode("blah blah BS5 8RJ blah blah")); // bool(false)
     ```

+    You might want to use [Regexr](https://regexr.com) to test any regexes.
+Make sure you set it to use the PCRE engine.

+    Here's the list of postcode test data:

+    ```
+    BS4 3UH
+    S10 4GR
+    BS14 9DI
+    SW1A 1AA
+    12B DI9
+    EST4 DD29
+    blah blah BS5 8RJ blah blah
+    ```

 1) Create a class that performs a series of transformations on a string.
 You can use the `get()` method to get the final result.

     ```php